Have You thought About Adoption?

 When a birth mother chooses to work with an adoption agency, it is the agency’s responsibility to find prospective adoptive families and handle all legal requirements.
+This service is offered to you free of charge and often there is additional financial and peer support available to you during pregnancy and the adoption process.
 Currently, more families are waiting to adopt newborns than the number of infants available.
 As a result, you will have many couples to choose from.

 Whether your plan involves an independent or agency adoption, choose what feels best to you.

 Choosing The Family

 As the birth mother, you choose the adoptive family and determine the environment and lifestyle you want for your child.
 If you decide to work with an agency, the families who apply to adopt go through a rigorous review process.
 They have completed background checks, including criminal and abuse records.
 They fill out a lengthy questionnaire about their home life, hobbies, religion, and more.
 Plus, they create a family portfolio.
 By the end of the process, you will have enough information about each adoptive family to make a confident choice.

 Today, most adoptions are called “open adoptions.”
 With this type of adoption, you have regular contact with the adoptive family.
 After choosing them and placing your child with them, you exchange full names, phone numbers, email addresses, and any other identifying information you want to share.
 You and the adoptive family agree on the type of relationship you wish to have.
 Often, the birth mother and her partner become an extension of the adoptive family, sharing photos and important events.

 There is also the option to have the agency choose a family for you.
 Perhaps you don’t want contact with the adoptive family or your child at this time.
 It is perfectly acceptable to remain anonymous.